 - The list of application requirements below applies to most graduate programs.
 However, if your program uses an application service, consult your program for application requirements and instructions.
 Programs that use an application service: 1) all professional programs and 2) graduate programs in Audiology, Health Administration, Occupational Therapy, Physical Therapy, Public Health, and Speech and Hearing Science.

 1. Academic transcripts/documents

-To show evidence of your ability to pursue a graduate program in your chosen area, you must upload a scanned copy of all official academic records and transcripts of all previous academic course work when applying for admission.
+To show evidence of your ability to pursue a graduate program in your chosen area, you must submit official transcripts from all post-secondary institutions attended.

 - If the language of instruction at your institution was not English, then all documents submitted must be in the original language and must include a word-for-word English translation certified by the issuing institution or a professional certified translator.